Course Content

 The degree programme is comprised of 7 compulsory modules and a Dissertation project to develop your specific interests and expertise.
 All taught modules are 20 credits, unless specified.

-Information security - Risks, Threat and Attacks (20 Credits)
+Information Security - Risks, Threat and Attacks (20 Credits)

 This module provides an insight into the implementation of data security in computer systems and aims to encourage students to appreciate the practical and theoretical management principles associated with information security.